paralax/ColossalOpera/hard/grocery_shopping.md

 # Output Description

-Your program should emit the solutions for the shopping trip.
+Your program should emit one or more solutions for the shopping trip.

 # Challenge Input